Opening bell: Markets trade lower amid mixed global cues; Sensex at 61,212.14, Nifty at 18,114

 Oil prices

-Oil prices on Friday were 8in green with Brent crude futures going up by 36 cents to $75.34 per barrel and US crude futures rose by 41 cents to $71.28 per barrel.
+Oil prices on Monday were lower due to increasing concerns on fuel demand in top oil consuming countries like the US and China with Brent crude futures going down by 43 cents to $73.74 per barrel and US West Texas Intermediate Crude fell by 37 cents to $69.67 per barrel.

 Rupee

-Indian rupee on Friday opens at 82.10 per dollar against Thursday's close of 82.09.
+Indian rupee on Monday opened at 82.22 per dollar against Friday's close of 82.16.

 (To receive our E-paper on WhatsApp daily, please click here.
 To receive it on Telegram, please click here.
 We permit sharing of the paper's PDF on WhatsApp and other social media platforms.)